-Low season is the best time to visit Tanah Lot- between January and April, September and December).
-There are usually lesser crowds and accommodation/flight costs will most likely be a lot cheaper.
+Low season is the best time to visit Tanah Lot- between January and April, September and December.
+There are usually fewer crowds throughout this time and accommodation/flight costs will most likely be a lot cheaper.
 While the country is generally pretty cheap to visit, check out these tips if you need a hand with your travel budget.

-The best time of the day to visit Tanah Lot Temple is during the evenings at sunset, as the view is absolutely breathtaking.
-For those who love photography, the golden hour can allow you to capture a breathtaking sunset and enjoy unforgettable views.
+The best time of the day to visit the popular Temple is during the evenings at sunset, as the view is absolutely breathtaking.
+For those who love photography, the golden hour can allow you to capture a breathtaking sunset and enjoy unforgettable views for hours.

 Another good thing to note is that heading to the temple is best done during low tide when you are allowed to walk to the base of the temple and be blessed by the priests there.

 As you might know, when you visit any temple in South East Asia, both men and women should wear a sarong, scarf or sash tied around the waist.
 Shoulders should also be covered as best as they can.
 It is out of respect that tourists attempt to adhere to common cultural dress codes.

 Although Tanah Lot Temple does not have a specific dress code, it is still a place of worship for locals, and it is highly recommended you wear adequate clothing.

 The best time to visit Tanah Lot Temple- Sunset!